proto-ai-lab/CSE_4535_Fall_2021/project1/README.md

 - `keywords[0].language`: Language of the tweets you want to collect for a particular keyword.
 - `keywords[0].country`:Self explanatory.
 - `keywords[0].finished`:Self explanatory.

+## Data Files

+Under `project1/data/` all the POIs, Keywords tweets will be stored in pickle format, use these files to collect replies.

 ## Strategies for Efficient Data Collection/ Indexing